-These collections are related to, and collectively document much of, the history of Los Angeles County's South Bay region.
-The region extends from San Pedro Harbor north to the city limit of Los Angeles, and is bounded on the east by the Los Angeles River and on the west by the Pacific Ocean.
+These collections are related to, and collectively document much of, the history of the Rancho San Pedro, which at one time covered most of Los Angeles County's South Bay region.
+The boundaries of the original Rancho San Pedro extend from San Pedro Harbor north to the city limit of Los Angeles, and is bounded on the east by the Los Angeles River and on the west by the Pacific Ocean.
 In 1784, this entire expanse was granted to Juan Jose Dominguez, a soldier, upon his retirement from service to the Spanish crown.
 Dominguez and his heirs held much of the Rancho San Pedro for over 200 years, and continue to own some pieces of it.
-The Dominguez Family Collections contain some personal history, but overall document the business life of the family-related companies in the first half of the 20th Century.
+The Dominguez Family Collections contain a small amount of the family's personal history, but overall document the business life of the family-related companies in the first half of the 20th Century.

 These collections primarily document the various and often interconnected family businesses of the Dominguez Family.
 Materials include articles of incorporation, business and personal correspondence, financial statements and balance sheets, auditor reports, agricultural leases and land sales, oil records, invoices, receipts, tax materials, cancelled checks, stock purchases, and minutes of annual meetings.